nguyenhuuduy6592/defituna-pnl/improvements/random-ideas.md

 1. Tooltip on position history modal on mobile
-2. Postion name on PnL modal
+2. ✓ Postion name on PnL modal
 3. Ref line on chart should have exact value = 0 shown
+4. ✓ Percentage on PnL card - DONE (reused displayPnlPercentage from the table)